Bringing Author Montague Summers Into Focus: Witchcraft, Gothic Literature, and the Stage

 August 27, 1931

-Five years after publication of The History of Witchcraft and Demonology, this letter to a fan gives a convenient summation of Summers’ thesis and its growing alarmism– even expressing his regret for not having stated it clearly enough in his first book.
-Barker kept this letter in his copy of the 1st edition of Summers’ Malleus Maleficarum, along with Summers’ 1948 obituary from the Associated Press, and a clipped picture of Summers.
+Five years after publication of The History of Witchcraft and Demonology, Summers' first book on the subject, this letter to a fan gives a convenient summation of his thesis and its growing alarmism– even expressing his regret for not having stated it clearly enough in that first book.
+Barker kept this letter in his copy of the first edition of Summers’ translation of the Malleus Maleficarum, along with Summers’ 1948 obituary from the Associated Press, and a clipped picture of Summers, both shown here.

 Image